Skip to main content

 Esports facilities

-Our Esports Simulation Suite is designed to support every aspect of competitive and casual gaming.
-Whether you’re testing event concepts, developing strategies, or hosting games, the suite provides access to industry-standard platforms, high-spec equipment, and 10GB bandwidth for seamless play, streaming, and event simulations.
+Our Esports Simulation Suite supports both competitive and casual gaming.
+You can test event ideas, develop strategies, or host games.
+The suite gives you access to industry-standard platforms and high-spec equipment.
+It has 10GB bandwidth for smooth play, streaming, and event simulations.

-Dynamic lighting enhances the atmosphere, allowing you to tailor the environment to the game or event.
-This creates an immersive setting that not only elevates the player experience but also supports the creative and theoretical learning that takes place in our esports courses.
+Dynamic lighting helps set the mood and you can adjust it for different games or events.
+This creates an immersive space that improves the player experience.
+It also supports the creative and theoretical learning in our esports courses.

 Field trips

-As part of your course, you'll get the chance to visit a range of venues and events – locally, across the UK, and even abroad.
+As part of your course, you’ll visit a variety of venues and events.
+These trips take place locally, across the UK, and even abroad.
 These trips help bring your learning to life.
-Plus, our north-east location means you’ll explore everything from coastlines to countryside to cities.
-Some of the recent field trips our students have taken part in include the Stadium of Light, Edinburgh, and the Utilita Arena.
+Our north-east location lets you explore coastlines, countryside, and cities.
+Our recent field include the Stadium of Light, Edinburgh, and the Utilita Arena.

 Exterior of the Stadium of Light